owennoble/IIT-Assignment-1/README.md

 # IIT Repository
-A Respoitory for Assignment 1 of IIT
+A Repository for Assignment 1 of IIT